Multidimensional Scaling for Big Data: Classical multidimensional scaling

-(Observe that $\mathbf{Q}$ has $0$ as another eigenvalue with eigenvector $\mathbf{1}_n$, because it has sum zero by rows, and that some eigenvalues of $\mathbf{Q}$ may be negative when the distance matrix is not derived from a Euclidean distance). \item Truncate this representation of {\bf Q} taking just the $r$ greatest eigenvalues:
+(Observe that $0$ is one of the eigenvalues of $\mathbf{Q}$, with eigenvector $\mathbf{1}_n$, because it has sum zero by rows, and that some eigenvalues may be negative when the distance matrix is not derived from a Euclidean distance measure). \item $\mathbf{Q}$ can be approximated by taking the $r$ greatest non-negative eigenvalues and their corresponding eigenvectors:

-where $\mathbf{V_r}$ has columns $\mathbf{v}_i$, $i=1,\ldots,r$, and $\mathbf{\Lambda_r}=\diag(\lambda_1,\ldots,\lambda_r)$. \item Take $\mathbf{X} = \mathbf{V_r} \mathbf{\Lambda_r}^{1/2}$ as $r$-dimensional matrix configuration of $\mathbf{\Delta}$. \end{enumerate}
+where $\mathbf{V}_r$ has columns $\mathbf{v}_i$, $i=1,\ldots,r$, and $\mathbf{\Lambda}_r=\diag(\lambda_1,\ldots,\lambda_r)$. \item Take $\mathbf{X} = \mathbf{V}_r \mathbf{\Lambda}_r^{1/2}$ as $r$-dimensional matrix configuration of $\mathbf{\Delta}$. \end{enumerate}

-Observe that the configuration $\mathbf{X}$ has centered columns (because the eigenvectors of $\mathbf{Q}$ in $\mathbf{V_r}$ are orthogonal to $\mathbf{1}_n$, that is another eigenvector of $\mathbf{Q}$) with variance equal to the eigenvalues in $\mathbf{\Lambda_r}$ divided by $n$:
+Observe that the configuration $\mathbf{X}$ has centered columns (because the eigenvectors of $\mathbf{Q}$ in $\mathbf{V}_r$ are orthogonal to $\mathbf{1}_n$, that is another eigenvector of $\mathbf{Q}$) with variance equal to the eigenvalues in $\mathbf{\Lambda}_r$ divided by $n$:

-Two goodness-of-fit measures are usually computed to assess the quality of the data set representation by the MDS configuration (see, e.g., \citeN{krzanowski2000principles}):

-The theoretical cost of the classical MDS algorithm is $\mathcal{O}(n^3)$ in time (because it requires the eigendecomposition of a $n\times n$ matrix) and $\mathcal{O}(n^2)$ memory (because $n\times n$ matrices as $\mathbf{\Delta}$ or $\mathbf{Q}$ must be stored).
-The theoretical cost of classical MDS makes this algorithm unaffordable when the sample size is large.
-In order to show that, an experiment is carried out.
-It consists of measuring the time and the RAM memory needed when performing MDS for a sequence of matrices with increasing number of rows.
-Classical MDS based on Euclidean distances between rows is used, as it is implemented in the R function {\tt cmdscale} \cite{Rprogram}.
-The computer used is a conventional one (MacBook Pro, processor 2.5GHz Intel Core i7, memory 16GB, 1600 MHz DDR3), which starts running out of memory for values of $n$ greater than $2.2\cdot10^4$ (here we show results for $n\le 10^4$).
-The source code for all the computations in the paper can be found at \url{https://github.com/pachoning/MDS}.
+The theoretical {costs} of the classical MDS algorithm {are} $\mathcal{O}(n^3)$ in time (because it requires the eigendecomposition of a $n\times n$ matrix) and $\mathcal{O}(n^2)$ in memory (because $n\times n$ matrices as $\mathbf{\Delta}$ or $\mathbf{Q}$ must be stored).
+These costs make classical MDS hard to deal with when the sample size is large.

-Figure \ref{fig:time_memory_mds} represents the amount of time needed in order to obtain an MDS configuration and the amount of RAM memory needed in order to calculate the distance matrix.
-It shows that the time and memory increase considerably as the sample size $n$ increases, and they agree with the theoretical costs in time and memory.
+In terms of software availability, the \textsf{R} package \textsf{stats} offers a baseline functionality to compute an MDS configuration: \textsf{cmdscale}.
+Although we could use this implementation, we have decided to approach the computation of an MDS configuration in a faster way: use \textsf{trlan.eigen} function from \textsf{svd} package \citep{svd_package:2022} to obtain the eigendecomposition of matrix $\mathbf{Q}$ and then take the $r$ eigenvectors associated with the largest $r$ eigenvalues.
+Note that the implementation presented in \textsf{svd} package uses the Lanczos eigendecomposition of a matrix (see, for instance, \citeNP{Lanczos_restart} or \citeNP{Lanczos_adaptive}), which speeds up calculations considerably.